docker/cli/docs/reference/commandline/build.md

 When the `URL` parameter points to the location of a Git repository, the repository acts as the build context.
 The system recursively fetches the repository and its submodules.
-The commit history is not preserved.
+The commit history isn't preserved.
 A repository is first pulled into a temporary directory on your local host.
 After that succeeds, the directory is sent to the Docker daemon as the context.
-Local copy gives you the ability to access private repositories using local user credentials, VPN's, and so forth.
+Local copy gives you the ability to access private repositories using local user credentials, VPNs, and so forth.

 > **Note**
 >